AvrahamMakovsky/SmallScripts/README.md

    cd SmallScripts
    ```

-2. Run the relevant scripts using Python or double-click batch files as needed.
+2. Run the relevant scripts using Python or PowerShell as appropriate.

 ---